Doily

-A doily (also doiley, doilie, doyly, or doyley) is an ornamental mat, typically made of paper or fabric, and variously used for protecting surfaces or binding flowers, in food service presentation, or as a head covering or clothing ornamentation.
+A doily (also doiley, doilie, doyly, or doyley) is an ornamental mat, typically made of paper or fabric, and variously used for protecting surfaces or binding flowers, in food service presentation, or as a clothing ornamentation, as well as a head covering for Christian women.
 It is characterized by openwork, which allows the surface of the underlying object to show through.

+Doilies can be constructed in a variety of techniques, and the doily motif can also be represented in atypical non-textile formats.

 Etymology

-Doiley was a 17th-century London draper, who made popular "a woolen stuff, 'at once cheap and genteel,' introduced for summer wear in the latter part of the 17th c."
-At the time, it was used as an adjective, as in "doily stuffs" or "doily suit."
-Later, usage shifted to refer to "a small ornamental napkin used at dessert," known as a "doily-napkin."
+Doiley was a 17th-century London draper, who made popular "a woolen stuff, 'at once cheap and genteel', introduced for summer wear in the latter part of the 17th c."
+At the time, it was used as an adjective, as in "doily stuffs" or "doily suit".
+Later, usage shifted to refer to "a small ornamental napkin used at dessert", known as a "doily-napkin".

 Usage

+Headcovering

+The doily is worn as a headcovering for Jewish women as an alternative to the traditional tichel (headscarf).